 You will be continually assessed on a Pass or Fail basis on Units 1 – 7.
 The final Unit 8 will be graded on a Pass, Merit, Distinction level.
 The work towards your final unit will begin towards the end of term 1 in your second year.
 Much of the work is practical in nature but written assignments and presentations are required to support this.
-There is a big emphasis on research and is excellent preparation for university, as the qualification is assessed more like a degree than an A Level.
+There is a big emphasis on research and this is excellent preparation for university, as the qualification is assessed more like a degree than an A Level.
 There is no final examination.

 There may be additional costs for promoting live events that you will be taking part in.

-On completion of this course, you could go onto University to study music further.
+On completion of this course, you could go onto university to study music further.
 You could also progress to become a performer, technician, promoter, venue manager, live sound engineer, songwriter, composer, music producer, studio engineer, musicologist, music therapist, peripatetic teacher or classroom teacher.

 “HSDC provided me with the opportunity for autonomous study and the choice of subjects that I wanted to study, which helped me develop relevant knowledge as well as relevant skills for the workplace.”Lucas Ratcliffe, A Level and CTEC student